 - Six-Month Reporting on Action Progress

 - Every six months, all FIPs must submit evidence demonstrating activity progress, and provide a written description of progress.
+Download an instructional PDF on how to complete 6-month progress reporting here here.

 - Annual Reporting

 - Every 12 months, all FIPs must update their indicator scores to reflect progress made in the FIP.
 FIPs report any changes in score (an increase within a scoring range or to the next scoring range) and provide a brief written rationale for the changes.
 There are two ways a FIP can provide evidence for score changes: 1) The written rationale can point to evidence for action progress (see above); and/or 2) If the score changes are the result of demonstrated improvements in policy, management, or fishing practices or improvements on the water, not reflected in the action progress evidence, the FIP must submit supplemental evidence for the score change.
+Download an instructional PDF on how to complete annual progress reporting here.

 - Three-Year Auditing